debranash/POS-Tagging/README.md

 # POS-Tagging

-Solved a NLP problem -  Parts of speech tagging (POS) through recurrent neural networks in Tensorflow .It Consists of three layers - Embedding layer, RNN Unit ( Used GRU rnn ) , Dense layer .
+Solved a NLP problem -  Parts of speech tagging (POS) through recurrent neural networks in Tensorflow .It Consists of three layers - Embedding layer ,RNN unit ( Used GRU rnn ) - hidden layers of size 10 , which use the relu activation function , Dense layer - Computes sparse softmax cross entropy between logits and labels using Tensorflow .

 Data link : https://www.clips.uantwerpen.be/conll2000/chunking/